 Adding a water feature such as a fountain gives a sense of tranquility.
 A waterfall, maybe with a slide included, will give the kids and the young at heart a fun place to play.
 Adding a grotto under the waterfall will give the kids a fun place to play and young lovers a place to hide away.

-Adding a stylish fence around your backyard oasis will not only provide security, but will also provide privacy and safety.
-A fence which incorporates trees and hedges will not only block prying eyes of noise neighbors, but will also keep someone or something from just wandering into your oasis.
+Adding a stylish fence around your backyard oasis will not only provide security but will also provide privacy and safety.
+A fence that incorporates trees and hedges will not only block prying eyes of noisy neighbors, but will also keep someone or something from just wandering into your oasis.